Jean, Count of Paris

-Jean Carl Pierre Marie d'Orléans (born 19 May 1965) is the current head of the House of Orléans.
-Jean is the senior male descendant by primogeniture in the male-line of Louis-Philippe I, King of the French, and thus, according to the Orléanists, the legitimate claimant to the throne of France as Jean IV.
-Of France's three monarchist movements, Orléanism, Legitimism and Bonapartism, most royalists are Orléanists.
-Jean is the second son of the late Henri, Count of Paris (1933–2019) and his former wife Duchess Marie-Thérèse of Württemberg (b.
-1934).
+Prince Jean Carl Pierre Marie d'Orléans, Count of Paris (born 19 May 1965) is the current head of the House of Orléans.
+Jean is the senior male descendant by primogeniture in the male-line of Louis Philippe I, King of the French, and thus according to the Orléanists the legitimate claimant to the defunct throne of France as Jean IV.
+Of France's three monarchist movements, Orléanism, Legitimism, and Bonapartism, most royalists are Orléanists.
+Jean is the second son of Henri, Count of Paris (1933–2019) and his former wife Duchess Marie-Thérèse of Württemberg (born 1934).
 With the death of his father, he has been using the style of Count of Paris since 2019.

 Biography

 Early life and education

 Jean d'Orléans was born on 19 May 1965 in Boulogne-Billancourt, the son of Henri of Orleans and Maria Theresa of Württemberg.
 He was baptized in the Catholic Church on 14 June 1965 in the Royal Chapel of Dreux.
 He received as godfather, his maternal uncle, Carl of Württemberg, and as godmother, his paternal aunt, Princess Chantal of Orleans.

 After attending the Passy-Saint-Nicolas-Buzenval, a private Catholic secondary school, he attended the Sorbonne, where he obtained a master's degree in philosophy in 1989.
 In 1992, he earned a master's degree in law from the Free Faculty of Law, Economics and Management of Paris.
 In 1994, he earned a Master of Business Administration (MBA) from Azusa Pacific University in Los Angeles, California.

-Jean completed his national service as an officer, first taking four months of classes at the École de cavalerie in Saumur.
+Jean completed his national service as an officer, first taking four months of classes at the Saumur Cavalry School.
 He was assigned as an officer aspirant, and then as a second lieutenant, and has been a reserve colonel of the French Army since January 2015.

 After finishing his military duties, he began to work as a consultant at Lazard, then as a financial consultant at Deloitte, followed by working as a project manager at the Groupe Banque Populaire.

 Jean is multilingual, speaking French, English, and German.